grubbyJay/JJPrivateKeyEvents/README.md

 JJPrivateKeyEvents
 ==================

-Library that uses private APIs to capture global keystroke events for debugging purposes in the simulator.
+Library that uses private APIs to capture global keystroke events for debugging purposes in the iOS simulator.